-We also have affiliate links on this site, but we aren’t going to recommend products which are complete crap just to make money.
+We also have affiliate links on this site, but we aren’t going to recommend products that are complete crap just to make money.

 What Do We Recommend?

-All of the throwing knives listed here are larger in size and weight and are mostly center-balanced.
+All the throwing knives listed here are larger in size and weight and are primarily center-balanced.

-Cold Steel are the absolute best.
+Cold Steel is the absolute best.
 They don’t break, even when thrown incorrectly.

-But the other knives reviewed here are also good for beginners, especially on a budget.
+But the other knives reviewed here are also suitable for beginners, especially on a budget.

 Just know that you’ll eventually end up with some broken blades.
 By then, you’ll probably be ready to upgrade to a better set of throwing knives anyway.